Mireille Enos

-Marie Mireille Enos (/mɪəˈreɪ ˈiːnəs/; born September 22, 1975) is an American actress known for the lead role as homicide detective Sarah Linden in the drama series The Killing.
+Mireille Enos (/mɪəˈreɪ ˈiːnəs/; born September 22, 1975) is an American actress known for the lead role as homicide detective Sarah Linden in the drama series The Killing.

 Early life

 Enos was born on September 22, 1975, in Kansas City, Missouri.
 She is the daughter of Monique, a French teacher, and Jon Goree Enos.
 Her father is American, from Texas, and her mother is from France.
 Enos speaks French fluently.

 Enos has two brothers and two sisters.
 Her older sister, Veronique Enos Kaefer, is the vice president of philanthropy at The Michael J. Fox Foundation.

 Her family moved to Sugar Land, Texas, when she was five years old.
 She attended Houston's High School for the Performing and Visual Arts, where she underwent acting training.
 Enos studied theater at Brigham Young University (BYU) but left during her third year to pursue acting in New York City.
 While a BYU student, she won the Irene Ryan Award at the Kennedy Center in Washington, D.C., an award annually presented to the nation's top collegiate actor.